UnicornTV/Flourish-Tutorial-Thinkster/3_BackendDataStorage.md

 publicDB and privateDB constants to the public and private data properties of our container object.
 Notice how our class properties map well to the CloudKit dashboard.

-To finalize our init() method we assign the user constant to an instance of the user class and sets its container property to our container constant.
 Next we want to implement a singleton pattern for our class.
 Singleton patterns are common in iOS and basically boil down to ensuring that every time you implement a class, you are referring to the exact same instance of that class rather than creating a new one.
 To do that, we assign a constant to an instance of our Model class.
 We ensure to define our constant outside of the class declaration.
 Then we create a type method that returns the same instance of the class every time its called.